everpub/openscienceprize/proposal.md

 * Managing workflows is solved by tools like `make`, `snakemake`, etc.

-* Notebooks allow you to describe the narrative of your computations.
+* Notebooks and Rmarkdown allow you to describe the narrative of your computations.

 * Continous integration helps you spot regressions.
 If a robot can run your analysis, it is reproducible.